 - Are you aiming your strategy at outsourcing FM?
 If so, then processes including Service Level Agreements and contract management, supplier management, performance monitoring, customer satisfaction surveys, and chain become relevant.

 - Do you want to consolidate your real estate portfolio?
-In this instance, portfolio management, lease management, strategic space planning, scenario planning, and transaction management will play a key role in your IWMS.
+If so, portfolio management, lease management, strategic space planning, scenario planning, and transaction management will play a key role in your IWMS.

 - Do you want to add value to your core business?
 Efficient space and workplace management, room booking services, helpdesk support and self-service processes will help immediately.

 - Is business continuity and compliance a high priority?
-In this case, planned preventative maintenance, reactive maintenance, security management, compliant administration, and reporting enable achieving your goals.
+If so, planned preventative maintenance, reactive maintenance, security management, compliant administration, and reporting enable achieving your goals.